DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "I-it is ok now, right?
 Ashlan?"

-"Y-yeah, what should we do now, Fairin-sama?"
+"Y-yeah, what should we do now, Farin-sama?"

 "I'm the bodyguard of Jeanne-sama."